Skip to Main Content

 5. support projects that are innovative and have potential for publication, citation, or other external recognition.

-• Proposers must be full time visiting, tenure track or tenured faculty, full time lecturers, or full time unclassified staff members within the College of Creative Arts.
+• Proposers must be full-time visiting, tenure-track, or tenured faculty, or full-time TCPL, within the College of Creative Arts.

-• Funding can be awarded for projects, conferences, programs, etc. where the applicant's participation is subject to peer review, jury or other process that has not been finalized at time of application.
-However, if the applicant is not ultimately invited or chosen, then funding reverts back to the granting pool.
+Funding can be awarded for projects, conferences, programs, etc., where the applicant's participation is subject to peer review, jury, or other process that has not been finalized at the time of application.
+However, if the applicant is not ultimately invited or chosen, then funding reverts to the granting pool.

 * University internal funding opportunities include, but are not limited to, those found in the following locations: